-Miriam’s new novel A Stone for Bread is published by Livingston Press of West Alabama University.
-The novel was a top-ten finalist in the 2014 Faulkner-Wisdom novel competition, received a starred Kirkus review and in December 2016, Kirkus named the novel one of its Best Books of 2016.
-It was also nominated for North Carolina’s prestigious Sir Walter Raleigh Award for Fiction in 2016.
+Miriam’s latest novel A Stone for Bread is published by Livingston Press of West Alabama University.
+The novel won the Legacy category in the 2020 Eric Hoffer Awards and prior to publication was a top-ten finalist in the 2014 Faulkner-Wisdom novel competition.
+In 2016, it received a starred Kirkus Indie review and was selected a Kirkus Indie Best Book of 2016.
+That same year, it was nominated for North Carolina’s prestigious Sir Walter Raleigh Award for Fiction.

-Award-winning novelist and poet Joseph Bathanti calls A Stone for Bread “….a supremely ambitious book from a thoroughly gifted writer.”
+Award-winning novelist and former North Carolina Poet Laureate Joseph Bathanti calls A Stone for Bread “….a supremely ambitious book from a thoroughly gifted writer.”

 Miriam’s first novel Absolution won the 2007 Novello Press Literary Award and was cited by Publishers Weekly as an “impressive” debut that “skillfully combines a contemporary courtroom thriller with a subtle look back at the competing passions and pressures of the Vietnam War era.”

-Miriam is the parent of two adult children and grandparent of a delightful 9-year-old.
+Miriam is the parent of two adult children and grandparent of a delightful 13-year-old.
 She and her husband live in Greensboro, North Carolina.